pic

 3. Complete patient paperwork thoroughly: To streamline your check-in process, we recommend filling out all patient paperwork thoroughly before your arrival.
 This enables us to have a comprehensive understanding of your medical history and provide personalized care tailored to your needs.

 4. Provide a detailed medication list: It's essential to provide us with a detailed list of all medications you have used, along with a timeline of their usage.
-Instead of simply stating that "hormone therapy didn't work," please provide specific information about the type of therapy, duration, and any observed effects.
-This comprehensive information helps us gain a deeper understanding of your medical history and make well-informed decisions regarding your healthcare.
+Yes, this includes supplements you are taking.

 What should I bring with me to my first appointment?